 - Wash the cavolo nero, strip any particularly thick stems from the leaves and roughly chop, roll the leaves and shred thickly.

-- Peel and dice the onion and celery for the soffritto.
-Heat the olive oil in a large heavy-based pan and slowly fry the onion, celery and a pinch of salt, until soft, which will take about 8 minutes.
+- Heat the olive oil in a large heavy-based pan and slowly fry the onion, celery and a pinch of salt for the soffritto, until soft, which will take about 8 minutes.

-- Peel and cut the pumpkin and potato into 1cm chunks, then add to the pan along with the cavolo nero stems and a tiny pinch of salt, stirring to prevent sticking, until each chunk glistens with oil.
+- Add pumpkin and potato to the pan along with the cavolo nero stems and a tiny pinch of salt, stirring to prevent sticking, until each chunk glistens with oil.
 Add half the cavolo nero leaves, half the beans, the water and the parmesan rind.

 Celery Soup - Testing